 - New, “smart” thermostats differ from traditional thermostats and basic programmable thermostats in some important ways.
 A traditional thermostat simply allows the user to set the temperature; the unit (heating or cooling) responds by cycling on until the set temperature is achieved.
 That’s all, folks.
 If you’re leaving the house for a while or going to sleep and want to save some energy, you have to remember to set the thermostat to a new temperature beforehand.
 A programmable thermostat allows you to set temperatures for times of day and days of the week.
 But a “smart” thermostat goes one step further.

 - “Smart” thermostats are so-called because they “learn from your behaviors, allow you to control the climate in your home remotely, show you energy consumption in real-time, and can even adjust themselves based on ambient conditions like humidity,” explains Alan Henry writing for LifeHacker.
 These thermostats respond to changes in humidity as well as sudden changes in temperature and respond accordingly, so they’re a real game changer whether you’re hosting a party on a warm day or roasting a chicken in the winter.
 Another great feature of “smart” thermostats: you can manage many models via apps on your phone.
 And as Henry notes, many also provide real-time statistics on the efficiency of your heating and cooling system.
 This feedback is especially valuable if you’re trying to determine whether one of your systems is nearing the end of its lifespan.
 Consider making the switch to a “smart” thermostat before warmer days are here!
+Here is a guide to what you should set your thermostat at this summer.

 What are your top to-do items for prepping your AC system for the warmer weather?
 We’d love to hear your tips!